We need Inclusive PE in Scottish Schools

 However, a basic right to be respected, and free to choose a partner of your choice, shouldn’t be something that young people have to fight and cause controversy for.
 Teachers and Schools need to support young people to be who they are, without fear of discrimination or isolation – if young people feel included within an environment, it changes and saves their lives.
 It does not take much, a simple change from ‘boys and girls’ to ‘partner 1 and 2’, or removing phrases from your vocabulary such as ‘ladies and gentlemen’, can validate the identities of so many young people.
 Every school should be a safe place, where young LGBTQ+ people are respected, and this starts with inclusive PE Lessons.

-Zee Timmins is a young Scottish activist who is passionate about improving the lives of LGBTQI+ young people in Scotland, and especially rural communities.
-Zee is a Member of the Scottish Youth Parliament (MSYP) elected through LGBT Youth Scotland to represent interests of LGBTQI+ young people.
+Chris Timmins is a young Scottish activist who is passionate about improving the lives of LGBTQI+ young people in Scotland, and especially rural communities.
+He is a Member of the Scottish Youth Parliament (MSYP) elected through LGBT Youth Scotland to represent interests of LGBTQI+ young people.